Who is Aryabhata?

 Influence on Indian Mathematics and Astronomy

-- Advancement of Number System: Aryabhatta’s contributions to the decimal number system and the concept of zero were transformative.
+- Advancement of Number System: Aryabhata’s contributions to the decimal number system and the concept of zero were transformative.
 With its place value notation, the decimal system streamlined mathematical calculations and laid the groundwork for the sophisticated mathematical developments that followed in India.

 - Named After Aryabhata: In honor of the ancient mathematician and astronomer, India launched the Aryabhata satellite in 1975 for scientific research.
-This reflects the enduring respect and recognition accorded to Aryabhatta’s scientific contributions.
+This reflects the enduring respect and recognition accorded to Aryabhata’s scientific contributions.

 Conclusion